chriskonnertz/BinPacking/README.md

 # BinPacking

-Examples of algorithms that solve the bin packing problem implemented in Kotlin.
+Examples of algorithms that solve the bin packing problem.
+Implemented in Kotlin.
 A demo is included (`Demo.kt`).

 More about the algorithm: https://en.wikipedia.org/wiki/Bin_packing_problem